 As a parent, you may have concerns about radiation exposure.
 Children’s Hospital takes every precaution to make sure your child is safe.

 We welcome your help and support during this test.
-One parent or guardian is invited to join your child in the examination room.
-Other adults and children must wait in the waiting room, or the Lemieux Sibling Center if siblings are ages 3 to 12 who are toilet trained.
+Parents or guardians are invited to join your child in the examination room.
+Other children can wait in the waiting room, or the Lemieux Sibling Center if siblings are ages 3 to 12 who are toilet trained.